xuenru/firstTest/readme.txt

 Git tracks changes.
 Creating a new branch is quick and simple.
 Git can merge branchs.
-on branch dev editing ...
+on branch dev editing ..   not finished yet.